instant-technologies/chimesamples/Bot_Before_Chime/Bot_Before_Chime/README.md

 Proxy the message over directline to a chime instance Manage DirectLine conversation sessions
-Translate incoming adaptive card types from DirectLine adaptive cards to BotFramework adaptive cards Send a json data bag of user information into chime via an api route Shut down conversation
+Translate incoming adaptive card types from DirectLine adaptive cards to BotFramework adaptive cards Shut down conversation
 ```
 ## Usage